-Basecamp is an excellent project management tool that makes collaboration really easy both internally and with clients.
+Basecamp is an excellent project management tool that makes cross-functional collaboration really easy both internally and with clients.
 Basecamp revolves around a few simple functions:

 Using Basecamp gives you full transparency, working away from email and in clearly visible workspaces which clients can be added to.
 That being said, there can be a clear separation between “agency side” and “client side” in Basecamp which enables seamless but safe communication that’s visible to agency managers.

 One of the huge benefits of Basecamp is that it’s vastly simpler than most other project management systems.
 We trialled using Podio for clients by creating individual client workspaces and almost all clients found it hard to understand, including those that are tech savvy.
 Basecamp essentially means that clients just have to respond to an email for everyone to get visibility over the discussion.